Thanksgiving up Northwest

 Photo with Siomi in the streets of Chinatown

 We went back to Chinatown, a magical sector of San Francisco.
-In our Honeymoon, we spent few days with the Chinese.
+In our honeymoon, we spent few days with the Chinese.
 We tried to visit the same places, but it was impossible.
 Everything has changed a lot.
 But in our mind, we went back to where we were 43 years back.

 Siomi buying vegetables in 1974 and in 2017.
 How about that?